sabir-1010/lab05-sample/README.md

             print("The element is found at index", i) return
     print("The element does not exist in the list")

+##this is the test case part. main code is above this finding_Func function
 list = [2, 4, 6, 8, 10, 12, 14, 16]
 number = 4
 index = finding_Func(list, number)